 Frequently Asked Questions

-What will students do in Prospect?
+What will students do in the Pre-College Access program?

-When does Prospect meet?
+When does the Pre-College Access program meet?

-How do I qualify for Prospect?
+How do I qualify?

-How do I apply to Prospect?
+How do I apply?